 Here is what some of our current and past graduates had to say about working in Ofcom.

 Opportunities to spend time working at Ofcom on a paid internship will become available in summer 2017.
-Open to candidates who have a keen interest in the communications industry and would like to gain experience of working on the intern pathways that we offer, short term placements expected to last 4-6 weeks are now open for applications.
+Open to candidates who have a keen interest in the communications industry and would like to gain experience of working on the intern pathways that we offer, short term placements expected to last between 4 and 8 weeks are now open for applications.

 2017 Internship roles are likely to be available in three business areas; our Economist, Technology and Spectrum, and some of our General Policy teams.
 These areas and the work involved will closely match some of the pathways detailed above for our Graduate Scheme.